quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 a year ago
 Earlier this year my husband and I took on the task of building a custom home.
 As interest rates increased, so did our anxiety with worries of affordability.
 Leeonnas put our minds at ease when he was able to lock in an affordable interest rate despite market volatility.
 His knowledge, expertise and professionalism is unmatched.
-Can’t thank him enough for how he seamlessly walked us through the buying process.
-He really helped make our family’s dream a reality!
+Can't thank him enough for how he seamlessly walked us through the buying process.
+He really helped make our family's dream a reality!
 We love our new home!

 